alemonmk/ansible_boulder_deployment/README.md

    It's my choice since I want full control of issuing CA subject, and I have an existing root CA, otherwise I would use `step-ca`.

+   You need to place them in a secret folder.
+This secret folder will be created when you first run this role, or you can create `../secrets/$(target hostname)/issuing` anywhere, and supply the absolute path as a var named `secret` to this role.

 2. Set up DNS records:

    - sub domain names that serve ACME and OCSP requests, and